DataMonk15/FunctionalProgramming/README.md

 # FunctionalProgramming
-Repository to learn scala proramming in depth
+Repository to Learn Scala and Functional Programming with hands on.